tajansari612/Employee-Management-System/README.md

-# Employee-Management-System
+# Employee-Management-System V1.1.1

 Simple CRUD web application to manage employees.
 No frontend is implemented use postman or any other tool for testing.

 ## Summary
-Employee-Management-System is a Java web application that provides RESTful endpoints to create, read, update and delete employee records.
+Employee-Management-System is a Java web application that provides RESTful endpoints to create, read, update and delete employee as well as department records.
 Intended for learning and small internal use.

 ## Tech stack
 - Java (JDK 17+)